VectifyAI/FAE/README.md

-# Mafin: Enhancing Black-Box Embeddings with Model Augmented Fine-Tuning
+# Enhancing Black-Box Embeddings with Model Augmented Fine-Tuning

 A method to fine-tune the black-box OpenAI embedding to improve the retrieval performance 📈.